hyperledger/toc/project-reports/2023/2023-Q3-Hyperledger-FireFly.md

 Hyperledger published the case study [The Hyperledger FireFly Story: Kaleido Taps into the Hyperledger Community to Develop Next-Gen Solutions](https://media.licdn.com/dms/document/media/D561FAQFHEjkdNUvJEg/feedshare-document-pdf-analyzed/0/1692713935821?e=1694044800&v=beta&t=KLpydg2_L7VbFMuSJpm3OsnKUJbxw3Q6dDzto_UPFGE).

 We have onboarded 3 new maintainers to the project and one maintainer has transitioned to a new company.
-These new maintainers include Matthew Whitehead & Chengxuan Xing from Kaleido and Dzianis Andreyenka from Instincttools.
+These new maintainers include Matthew Whitehead & Chengxuan Xing from Kaleido and Dzianis Andreyenka from OneOf/Instinctools.
 Vinod Damle has moved to Fidelity Investments and will continue as a maintainer.

 The Hyperledger FireFly team has been working closely with developers at OneOf over the past year as they built a new FireFly blockchain connector for the Tezos blockchain.
 They also demoed this new blockchain connector at a recent FireFly Community Call.
 This codebase is in the process of being open sourced and donated to the Hyperledger FireFly project.